gayandip/niffy/README.md

 # niffy

-## Helps to sort and analyse past earnings and returns
+## Helps to organise, sort and analyse past earnings, networth and returns

 There are two steps to calculate.